kaxcode/minitwitter-with-hearts/README.md

 8. If the text includes "http://" or "https://" then use link_to to text.
 9. Add the ability to like/heart a tweet.
   * Generate a model heart with user_id and tweet as references.
-10. Update the routes.rb file with member do upvote.
+10. Update the routes.rb file with member do like.
-11. Add the upvote method to the tweets_controller.
+11. Add the like method to the tweets_controller.
 12. Style bootstrap with a new theme!
 13. Customize to your taste.